natcap/invest/README.rst

 ---------------------------------

 A file called ``LICENSE.txt`` should have accompanied this distribution.
-If it is missing, the license may be found on our proejct page, https://bitbucket.org/natcap/invest
+If it is missing, the license may be found on our project page, https://bitbucket.org/natcap/invest